LionSHARE and On-Campus Recruiting Policies and Procedures

 Students must use their own account and not allow anyone else access to their account.
 Students must accurately represent their academic and professional achievements as well as personal history on their LionSHARE profile, resumes and any other documentation submitted as part of their application.

 Students should have their resume and cover letter reviewed by a CCE career advisor.
-Come to CCE for a 10 minute Quick Question session or schedule a 30 minute appointment (212-854-5609).
+Come to CCE for a 10 minute Quick Question session or schedule a 30 minute counseling appointment (212-854-5609).

 Before applying to any position, students should thoroughly research the organization and the position requirements.
 Confirm that the opportunity is something in which you are sincerely interested.
 Students should only apply to positions that match their skills and interests.